 Lydia Zigomo knows of those pressures.
-She used to have a thriving commercial law practice, but has diversified into other areas because there are not many deals around now.
+She used to have a thriving commercial law practice but has diversified into other areas because there are not many deals around.

-However, aside from these usual worries, her main concern is not getting the work in, but whether she should expect a beating from government-sanctioned thugs any day soon.
-In Zimbabwe, where Zigomo works, the status of lawyers is now blurred with that of their clients and those representing opposition sympathisers can find themselves the subject of vicious attacks at the hand of ruling party Zanu PF's supporters.
+But her main concern is not getting the work in, but whether she should expect a beating from government-sanctioned thugs any day soon.
+In Zimbabwe, where Zigomo works, the status of lawyers is now blurred with that of their clients, and those representing opposition sympathisers can find themselves the subject of vicious attacks at the hands of ruling party Zanu PF supporters.

-In recent weeks, a lawyer was beaten up for daring to represent a supporter of opposition party Movement for Democratic Change (MDC).
-Police have turned a blind eye when lawyers are attacked under their noses in police cells while visiting clients.
-Anonymous threats along the 'we know where you live' line are regularly received.
+In recent weeks, a lawyer was beaten for daring to represent a supporter of the opposition party Movement for Democratic Change (MDC).
+Police have turned a blind eye when lawyers have been attacked under their noses in police cells while visiting clients.
+Anonymous threats along the “we know where you live” line are regularly received.

 Do you remember the old Ian Dury song Reasons to be Cheerful?
-Hum it to yourself and thank God or your lucky stars that you are not destined for a traineeship in Harare.
+Hum it to yourself and thank God or your lucky stars that your practice is not in Harare.

 We sit chatting in a room belonging to the charity Action for Southern Africa, which is sponsoring the delegation’s visit.
 Zigomo is relaxed and talkative, relating the situation in her home country as if she had merely watched a documentary on it.

-At the end of our chat, when she is waiting for the photographer, Zigomo asks me whether her hair looks all right, before casually saying: "After this, there'll probably be people at the airport waiting to take me away."
+At the end of our chat, while she is waiting for the photographer, Zigomo asks me whether her hair looks all right before casually saying: “After this, there will probably be people at the airport waiting to take me away.”

-Misled by her smile and lighthearted manner, I laugh briefly before realising that she isn't joking.
-While Lawyer 2B may not be widely read in Harare, she is still taking a risk by being so open with me.
+Misled by her smile and light-hearted manner, I laugh briefly before realising that she isn’t joking.
+While The Lawyer may not be widely read in Harare, she is still taking a risk by being so open with me.
 It is humbling that an interview that for me is essentially about having something interesting to fill a page with, for her could be a death wish.

-The trouble stemmed from Mugabe's desperation to cling on to power at any cost in March's general election.
-While he held on to power in the 2000 elections, dissatisfaction over his tardy and corrupt land redistribution policy threatened to hand power over to the opposition.
+The trouble stems from Mugabe’s desperation to cling on to power at any cost in March’s general election.
+While he held on to power in the 2000 elections, dissatisfaction over Mugabe’s tardy and corrupt land redistribution policy threatened to hand power over to the opposition.
 And with unemployment standing at a minimum of 60 per cent and an inflation rate of 115 per cent, you can understand how Mugabe has not got the strongest message with which to hit the campaign trail.
-So as any good dictator would, Mugabe merely changed the law to help his cause.
+So as any good dictator would, Mugabe has merely changed the law to help his cause.

 Not only has Mugabe changed the law, he has also changed the judiciary, drafting in his Zanu PF supporters to sit on the bench.
-Ironically though, Zigomo believes this move has backfired on the president.
-"Even for the pro-government judiciary, the law remains the law and some of the judges that have moved in are pretty good judges,” Zigomo says.
+Ironically, Zigomo believes that this move has backfired on the president.
+“Even for the pro-government judiciary, the law remains the law and some of the judges that have moved in are pretty good judges,” Zigomo says.
 “As much as people were worried about certain judges being appointed, I think the judges were not willing to subvert the law for their political party.”

-She says that a recent judgment from a pro-Zanu PF judge ruled that holding both the local mayoral and general elections together with no explanation as to how that would affect the voter was unconstitutional - not a judgment that the government was expecting at all.
-However, this is also a judgment that the government completely ignored, as it has with other judgments it did not like.
+For instance, a recent judgment from a pro-Zanu PF judge found that holding both the local mayoral and general elections together, with no explanation as to how that would affect the voter, was unconstitutional.
+Not a judgment that the government was expecting at all.
+Although it is also a judgment that the government completely ignored, as it has with others.

-"We have had to become much more like 'street lawyers', if I can borrow from John Grisham,” smiles Zigomo.
+“We’ve had to become much more like ‘street lawyers’ if I can borrow the phrase from John Grisham,” smiles Zigomo.
 “Lawyers can be very humorous and also very stinging.
 But if you do not make what you are saying very clear, then people think this is the sort of statement that comes from the MDC, and therefore you must support the MDC.
-And if you’re seen as too inflammatory and too extreme then you are opening yourself up to personal danger."
+And if you’re seen as too inflammatory and too extreme then you are opening yourself up to personal danger.”

 She says that there have also been a lot of resignations from the bench.
 Once judges have made a ruling that goes against the government, rather than take the aftermath they will resign their position.

-Zigomo is a bright woman, so has she never thought of leaving?
-"I have," she says sadly.
-"But I love my country and I think there is hope for it.
-It is a beautiful country with beautiful people."
+She is obviously a bright woman, so has she never thought of leaving?
+“I have,” she nods sadly.
+“But I love my country and I think there is hope for it.
+It’s a beautiful country with beautiful people.”